Narmer Palette: Recto side

 Depicted at the top of either side, two human-faced bovine heads, thought to represent the patron cow goddess Bat, flank the serekh of Narmer.
 The goddess Bat is, as she often was, shown in portrait, rather than in profile as is traditional in Egyptian relief carving.
 Hathor, who shared many of Bat's characteristics, is often depicted in a similar manner.
 Some authors suggest that the images represent the vigor of the king as a pair of bulls.

 The largest relief on this side depicts Narmer, who lifts a royal mace in his right hand while with his left he pulls up a kneeling captive by the hair.
 In contrast to the verso depiction of Narmer, where he is shown with the Red Crown of Lower Egypt, on this side he wears the White Crown of Upper Egypt.
 His pose reflects the Ancient Egyptian convention of showing an important figure from multiple perspectives at once.
 His feet, legs and head are shown in profile, while the torso and hips turn slightly and his shoulders face the front.
 One eye, even though it would normally not be seen if this were an actual profile head, is also shown from the front.
 The purpose was to provide the most complete information possible about a person on a flat surface.
 The Palette also shows the Egyptian canon of body proportions.
 Based on an established unit correlating to the distance across the knuckles of human fist, this conventional form of measurement was a means of standardizing the proportions of important figures in Egyptian art.
 The standard measurement of 18 fists from the ground to the hairline on the forehead is apparent in the Palette.
-Both artistic conventions remained in use until at least the conquest by Alexander the Great over 3,000 years later.
+Both artistic conventions remained in use until at least the conquest by Alexander the Great.
 The minor figures in active poses, such as the king's captive, the corpses and the handlers of the serpopard beasts, are much more freely depicted.